 This practical module introduces students to some of the main genres within the discipline, including the short story, poetry and creative non-fiction through both theory and practice.

-Sessions will focus on issues relating to writers and writing as well as participation in writing workshops about writing process, revision, editing and reflection.
+Sessions will focus on issues relating to writers and writing, as well as participation in writing workshops about the writing process, revision, editing and reflection.

 The primary aim of the module is to give students the knowledge and understanding to undertake more sustained or sophisticated writing projects, and to hone critical reflection and feedback skills.
 The module forms part of the Inside Narratives Pathway but students wishing to study the module on a standalone basis are more than welcome to enrol.